Frequently asked questions

 "Can I alter the images?"

-As far as other adjustments, I will not chase after you if you stamp a instagram filter on a photo I took, but I might be a little insulted.
-If you have any issues with the photos I give you, its best to ask me about it directly so I can help make it better.
+If you have any issues with the photos I give you, Please ask me about it directly so I can help make it better.

 "Can I see all the images?"